poggiteam/FLI1_2021/README.md

 # FLI1_2021

-Article: The transcription factor FLI-1 regulates TLN1 expression in megakaryocytes
+Article: FLI1 and GATA1 govern TLN1 transcription: new insights into FLI1-related platelet disorders

 Authors: Marjorie Poggi* <i> To be completed </i>